AutoGeneral/cors-filter/README.txt

 web browsers.
 The CORS W3C working draft settled in 2009 and as of 2010 CORS is supported by all major browsers such as Firefox, Safari, Chrome and IE.

-To enable CORS for a particular HTTP resource, such as a servlet, a JSP or a static file, attach a CORSFilter to it via a <filter-mapping> element in the web.xml descriptor file.
+To enable CORS for a particular HTTP resource, such as a servlet, JSP or plain HTML file, attach a CORSFilter to it via a <filter-mapping> element in the web.xml descriptor file.
 The default CORS filter policy is to allow any origin (including credentials).
-To impose a stricter access policy configure the filter using the supported <init-param> tags in the web.xml file.
-See the CORSFilter online documentation for configuration details.
+To impose a stricter access policy configure the filter using the supported <init-param> elements.
+See the CORSFilter JavaDoc for configuration details.

 This CORS filter version implements the W3C working draft from 2010-07-27: